ISIS Neutron and Muon Source: History

 The second target station was given funding in 2003 by Lord Sainsbury, then science minister, and was completed in 2009, on time and budget, with the opening of 7 instruments.
-In March 2011, the Science Minister, David Willetts gave a £21 million investment to build 4 new instruments, which are now all in their commissioning phase or fully scheduled instruments.
+In March 2011, the Science Minister, David Willetts, gave a £21 million investment to build 4 new instruments, which are now all in their commissioning phase or fully scheduled instruments.

 ISIS Neutron and Muon Source was originally expected to have an operational life of 20 years (1985 to 2005), but its continued success led to a process of refurbishment and further investment, intended to advance the facility and extend the life of ISIS through to 2030.

-According to its Annual Report from 2017–2018, STFC expects the end of the ISIS pulsed neutron source and the associated Second Target Station to be in 2040 and anticipates decommissioning to take 55 years.
+According to its Annual Report from 2017 to 2018, STFC expects the end of the ISIS pulsed neutron source and the associated Second Target Station to be in 2040 and anticipates decommissioning to take 55 years.
 The cost of radioactive waste disposal could range between £9 million and £16 million.

 Science

 ISIS Neutron and Muon Source is administered and operated by the Science and Technology Facilities Council (previously CCLRC).
 The Science and Technology Facilities council, or STFC, is part of UK Research and Innovation.
-Experimental time is open to academic users from funding countries and is applied for through a twice-yearly 'call for proposals'.
-Research allocation, or 'beam-time', is allotted to applicants via a peer-review process.
+Experimental time is open to academic users from funding countries and is applied for through a twice-yearly "call for proposals".
+Research allocation, or "beam-time", is allotted to applicants via a peer-review process.
 Users and their parent institutions do not pay for the running costs of the facility, which are as much as £11,000 per instrument per day.
 Transport and living costs are covered for those associated with UK Universities.
 Most users stay in Ridgeway House, a hotel near the site, or at Cosener's House, an STFC-run conference centre in Abingdon.
 Over 600 experiments by 1600 users are completed every year.

 A large number of support staff operate the facility, aid users, and carry out research.
 The control room is staffed 24 hours a day, every day of the year.
 Instrument scientists oversee the running of each instrument and liaise with users, and other divisions provide sample environment, data analysis and computing expertise, maintain the accelerator, and run education programmes.
 ISIS is also one of the few neutron facilities to have a significant detector group that researches and develops new techniques for collecting data.

-Among the important and pioneering work carried out was the discovery of the structure of high-temperature superconductors and the solid phase of buckminster-fullerene.
+Among the important and pioneering work carried out was the discovery of the structure of high-temperature superconductors and the solid phase of buckminsterfullerene.
 Other recent developments can be found here.

 Construction for a second target station (TS2) started in 2003, and the first neutrons were delivered to the target on December 14, 2007.
 TS2 uses low-energy neutrons to study soft condensed matter, biological systems, advanced composites and nanomaterials.

 The synchrotron itself hosted the International Muon Ionization Cooling Experiment (MICE) for parasitic running from 2008 to 2018.
 MICE replaced the earlier HEP Test Beam.